 True story?
 Highly unlikely… but the tower lives on.

-Today, you can visit the tower for beautiful views of Istanbul and to eat at the restaurant on the ground floor or cafe on the second.
+Today, you can visit the tower to enjoy beautiful views of Istanbul and to eat at the restaurant on the ground floor or cafe on the second.

 Check out the Valens Aqueduct.

-The Roman Empire is well-known worldwide for their aqueducts, and that extended to Constantinople.
+The Roman Empire is well-known worldwide for its aqueducts, and that extended to Constantinople.